 When you have bad credit, particularly with a bankruptcy on your credit report, it can be difficult to get an unsecured card.
 Those you can qualify for will usually carry a ton of fees and offer little in the way of rewards.
-But if you’re determined to avoid putting down a deposit, the Credit One Bank Visa Credit Card is a decent post-bankruptcy option.
+But if you’re determined to avoid putting down a deposit, the Credit One Bank Platinum Visa for Rebuilding Credit is a decent post-bankruptcy option.

 To start, the card offers 1% cash back rewards on eligible purchases of gas, groceries and mobile phone, internet, cable and satellite TV services.
-While this rate is not impressive compared to that of dedicated cash back cards, earning rewards in such practical categories should help you offset the card’s annual fee ($0-$99 depending on your credit history) at least a bit.
+While this rate is not impressive compared to that of dedicated cash back cards, earning rewards in such practical categories should help you offset the card’s annual fee ($75 for the first year, then $99 annually) at least a bit.

 Additionally, the card’s $300 minimum initial credit limit could be eligible for an increase over time, though Credit One does not offer a specific time frame or terms for credit line increases.
 You’ll also get free online access to your Experian credit score and can set up alerts via email and text to ensure you keep up with payments and avoid late fees.

 A bankruptcy alone is unlikely to prevent you from getting this card, but it could lead to a low-end credit limit and high annual fee.
-Luckily, you can check if you prequalify before you apply.
+Luckily, you can check if you prequalify for Credit One cards before you apply.